Everything you need to know about your favourite artists that are appearing LIVE ON STAGE at Festivale 2020.

 As their storied career continues to evolve, Eskimo Joe have certainly come a long way from their humble beginnings, as much loved indie rock kids in Fremantle, WA.

-Two times Platinum, 8 times Gold and APRA award winning, Jack Jones singer and songwriter (guitarist) with 90’s rock giants Southern Songs has entertained audiences across Australia and the globe.
+Two times Platinum, 8 times Gold and APRA award winning, Jack Jones singer and songwriter (guitarist) with 90’s rock giants Southern Sons has entertained audiences across Australia and the globe.

 Born – Irwin Thomas – in New York City, raised in Sydney, Jack arrived in Australia as a ten year old.
 Even as a youngster, he began showing an incredible talent with his guitar playing.
 At fourteen Jack was already playing professionally in both cover and original bands.
 At the same time, he was earning a reputation as a very accomplished and well respected studio musician.